 Last March, I sent a Freedom of Information Request to the FDA, asking for details on any decisions they had made to use “discretionary enforcement” on some regulations.
-It seems that are some labeling regulations that the FDA has apparently decided not to enforce … but they haven’t really said anything publicly.
+It seems that there are some labeling regulations which the FDA has apparently decided not to enforce, but they haven’t really said anything publicly.
 That may be why we see so many large companies doing things that are flat out against the existing regs.
 So I decided to get to the bottom of it with the Freedom of Information Request.

 Last month, I got an answer back.

 “The Office of Food Additive Safety (OFAS) conducted a search and is unable to locate any records responsive to your request.” – FDA Letter

 They gave me 90 days to file an appeal, which I mailed off today.
 In it, I listed out 5 different examples of places where the FDA either outright STATED that they were using “discretionary enforcement,” or where there are sure-fire indications that they are doing so.
 You can read the full letter, but here is a quick summary of the 5 examples I gave:

 - I found a website page which quotes a response from the FDA about the safety of glitter, which says they are “exercising enforcement discretion” for a “period of time” for non-permitted glitter and mica-based composite pigments.